chef/automate/components/docs-chef-io/content/automate/backup.md

 Backups are crucial for protecting your data from catastrophic loss and preparing a recovery procedure.
 The `chef-automate backup create` command creates a single backup that contains data for all products deployed with Chef Automate, including [Chef Infra Server]({{< ref "infra_server.md" >}}) and [Chef Habitat Builder on-prem]({{< ref "on_prem_builder.md" >}}).
 By default, Chef Automate stores backups to the filesystem in the directory `/var/opt/chef-automate/backups`.
-You can also configure Chef Automate to store backups in AWS S3 buckets.
+You can also configure Chef Automate to store backups in AWS S3 buckets or in Google Cloud Storage (GCS) buckets.

+After configuring your backups, see how to [restore]({{< ref "restore.md" >}}) a Chef Automate installation.

 ## Backup Space Requirements